rambollwong/rainbow-iptv-source-filter/README.md

 `Rainbow IPTV Source Filter` is a tool for filtering IPTV sources.
 It can detect and filter out unreachable or poor-quality sources, and merge the available sources into a specified output file.

+## ⚠️ Notes

+1. This tool is designed to perform local availability tests on live sources within the same network environment as the IPTV playback device, and to merge the filtered valid sources into a target file.
+Please do not use this tool in scenarios involving cloud servers or environments that do not match the playback device's network.
+2. By default, the tool uses `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/138.0.0.0 Safari/537.36` as the User-Agent (UA) for testing access.
+To modify it, please set a custom UA in the configuration file.
+If the default UA is used, you may need to adjust the player's UA settings to ensure compatibility when playing the filtered sources (e.g., Tianguang Yinying player).

 ## ⚠️ Disclaimer

 1. This tool is for learning and research purposes only.
 Please do not use it for illegal purposes.
 Copying, modifying, and selling the tool commercially is strictly prohibited.